zuplo/docs/docs/articles/local-development.md

 If you have been using Zuplo using the _Zuplo Web Portal_, you can import your project into your local machine.

-1. Connect your project to Github from the _Zuplo Web Portal_.
+1. Connect your project to a Git repository from the _Zuplo Web Portal_.

 ![](https://cdn.zuplo.com/assets/3bd6b736-20d7-4ac4-805c-d7fd810dea28.png)